Avotraina/ngx-rabe-star/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page. -->

+# NgxRabeStar

+NgxRabeStar is an Angular library that provides a customizable star rating component for your Angular applications.
+It allows users to rate items using a visual star-based interface, making it easy to implement and integrate rating functionality into your projects.

+Key features:
+  - Easy to use star rating component
+  - Accessibility-friendly
+  - Customizable styles to match your application's theme
+  - Cancelable rate

+## Installation

+To install NgxRabeStar, run the following command in your Angular project:

+"npm install ngx-rabe-star"

+## Usage

+Import the RabeStars component in your import.

+Then, you can use the star rating component in your templates:

+<ngx-rabe-star formControlName="rating"></ngx-rabe-star>